harding/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

   based on [BIP141][] and [BIP140][]) are similarly renamed to `.compute_wtxid` and `.compute_ntxid`.

-- [HWI #716][] adds support for the [Trezor Safe 3][] hardware signing device.
+- [HWI #716][] adds support for the Trezor Safe 3 hardware signing device.

 - [BDK #1172][] adds a block-by-block API for the wallet.
-A user with access to a sequence of blocks that they believe may contain transactions affecting the wallet can iterate over those blocks to update the wallet based on any transactions in those blocks.
-This can be simply used to iterate over every block on a chain.
+A user with access to a sequence of blocks can iterate over those blocks to update the wallet based on any transactions in those blocks.
+This can be simply used to iterate over every block in a chain.
 Alternatively, software can use some sort of filtering method (e.g. [compact block filtering][topic compact block filters]) to find only blocks that are likely to have wallet-affecting transactions and iterate over that subset of blocks.

-- [BINANAs #3][] adds [BIN24-4][] with a list of specification repositories related to Bitcoin, such as BIPs, BOLTs, BLIPs, SLIPs, LNPBPs, and DLC specifications.
+- [BINANAs #3][] adds [BIN24-5][] with a list of specification repositories related to Bitcoin, such as BIPs, BOLTs, BLIPs, SLIPs, LNPBPs, and DLC specifications.
 Some specification repositories for other related projects are also listed.